Mako (DJ): 2011: Formation of Mako

 Before an introduction was made, the two artists spent their early life progressing musically in different worlds.
-Both members' fathers were paired as roommates at Syracuse University and were good friends.
+Both members' fathers were paired as roommates at Syracuse University and they are good friends.

 Logan Light, who was part of Mako, went to Columbia University in New York City before heading for the University of Michigan.
 He attended the university, majored in communications and graduated in 2011.
-While his parents were reluctant to accept his career choice (of DJing), they eventually lent Light some money so that he could buy some DJ equipment such as turntables to play at parties.
+While his parents were reluctant to accept his career choice (of DJing), they eventually lent Light some money so that he could buy DJ equipment such as turntables to play at parties.
 His career blew up when he started to book gigs and associate with world-known DJs like Above & Beyond and Zedd.
 Within only several years, Light had opened for some of dance music's biggest international acts, including Tiesto and Avicii.

 Seaver attended The Juilliard School on full scholarship as musician.
 Having played with some of the world's elite classical artists in the most storied of venues, he knew he was destined for an unusual path.
 Upon graduating school in New York City, Seaver moved to Los Angeles after being selected for the ASCAP scholarship workshop for scoring music to film and television.
 He is also a singer-songwriter and regularly contributes vocals to Mako's songs.

 Mako was formed after the 2011 Electric Daisy Carnival when Light invited to Seaver to "witness his world".

 Light spoke of Seaver in an interview, saying "Thankfully, Alex has the brain of a musical genius.
 He hates when I say this, but he probably is the most talented musical person I've ever met.
 And none of what we do would be possible without him.
 I mean he's the brain of it all, and I'm lucky to be along for the ride.
 Musical composition is his world, and every once in a while I add my two cents and he says, 'Oh that's smart,' but that's his cup of tea, not mine."

 Since their start, Mako has built a working relationship with Interscope Records, quickly finding themselves in studio with some of EDM's top artists such as Avicii, Sander van Doorn, R3hab, DubVision and many others.
 Mako's first label release, "Into the Light" featuring Sander van Doorn was released on Dutch label Spinnin' Records.
 It reached number 3 on the Beatport Top 100 chart in one week and remained in the top 5 for over two weeks.